emilieschario/abbey-yung-hair/CONTEXT.md

-# Abby Yeung Hair Care Method Website
+# Abbey Yung Hair Care Method Website

 ## Project Purpose
-A mobile-centric web application to guide users through the Abby Yeung hair care method, a comprehensive 20-step hair care routine.
+A mobile-centric web application to guide users through the Abbey Yung hair care method, a comprehensive 21-step hair care routine.
 The app helps users navigate optional steps, set timers for treatments, and track their progress through the routine.

 ## Goals
 - Provide an intuitive, mobile-first interface for the hair care routine